mucommander/mucommander/readme.txt

 -----------------------

 New features:
+- Lock tab capability, .
-- Quick list of the open tabs in panel (ticket #450).
+- New quick list that presents open tabs in the current panel, mapped onto Alt+6 by default (ticket #450).
-- Locking tabs capability.
-- Add 'Duplicate tab' and 'Clone tab to other panel' actions.

 Improvements:
+- Restore the state of all windows from previous run.
-- Add support for copying files base names (ticket #462), contributed by Chen Rozenes.
+- Add copying base names of files capability (ticket #462), contributed by Chen Rozenes.
 - User can set whether to always display tabs headers (even in case the panel contains single tab).
 - Add the application name to window title on all OSs except Mac OS X (ticket #501).
 - The locations that can be navigated by Back/Forward actions are now saved per-tab.
-- The recently visited locations list is changed to include all the accessed locations from all tabs and windows.
+- The recently visited locations list now includes the accessed locations on all tabs and windows.
-- The recently visited locations list is restored from previous run on startup (ticket #471).
+- The recently visited locations list is now restored from previous run on startup (ticket #471).
 - Add fullscreen support for Mac OS X Lion (ticket #468).
 - Add the ability to open sftp symlinks (ticket #467).
+- Text file editor/viewer restore the full screen mode of last used (closed) editor/viewer on startup.
+- 'Bonjour' support is now disabled by default on Mac OS (on fresh installation, i.e, with no previous preferences) to prevent firewall dialog which keeps popping up on startup (workaround for ticket #339).
+- Add 'Duplicate tab' and 'Clone tab to other panel' actions.
+- Add 'CNTRL+M' keystroke to toggle text file editor/viewer full screen mode.

 Localization:
 -